TMS-Namespace/Simple-Audit-Trail/.github/readme.md

 If your database contains columns that, for example, store the integer values of your enums, but you want your audit trail to contain the enum item names instead of their integer values, you can use Value Mapping.
 This makes it more convenient to present the audit trails to the end user.

+Value mapping, in principle, can be done in the audit trail mapping `MyAuditMappingCallBackAsync` function; however, this would require a long if/else/switch statement that handles different actions depending on the tables and columns.
+To avoid this, we propose a cleaner approach.

 Value mappings can be defined on a per-column basis and therefore can be set only when using the `AuditColumn()` function (and not the `AuditColumns()` function) during configuration.

 Let's assume that `MyTableModel1` has the following column: